turingschool/front-end-curriculum/lessons/module-2/making-a-game-with-canvas.md

 ![Rectangle on Grid](../../assets/images/lessons/making-a-game-with-canvas/grid-rectangle.png)

-If any of the following four statements are true than our rectangle is inside of our canvas.
+If any of the following four statements are true, than our rectangle is inside of our canvas.

 * x < 0
 * x + width > canvas.width